Published on:

 The study examined the relationship between certain hormone medications known as progestogens and the risk of developing meningioma.
 Focusing on a range of progestogens, the research analyzed data from the French National Health Data System, which included women in France who had undergone surgery for meningioma.

 The study was extensive, involving 108,366 women, of whom 18,061 had undergone surgery for meningioma.
-The study found that long-term use (defined as more than one year) of specific progestogens—including medrogestone, medroxyprogesterone acetate, and promegestone—was associated with a heightened risk of developing meningiomas.
+It found that long-term use (defined as more than one year) of specific progestogens—including medrogestone, medroxyprogesterone acetate, and promegestone—was associated with a heightened risk of developing meningiomas.

 No increased risk was found with other hormonal treatments, such as progesterone, dydrogesterone, and some hormonal intrauterine devices (IUDs).

 One notable statistic was the odds ratio, which reflects the likelihood of developing the condition among users versus non-users.
-For medroxyprogesterone acetate (MPA), the active ingredient in Depo-Provera, the odds ratio was particularly high.
-Out of 18,061 cases of meningioma, nine had used MPA (0.05%), compared to 11 among 90,305 controls (0.01%), resulting in an odds ratio of 5.55.
+The odds ratio was particularly high for medroxyprogesterone acetate (MPA), the active ingredient in Depo-Provera.
+Nine of 18,061 meningioma cases had used MPA (0.05%), compared to 11 among 90,305 controls (0.01%), resulting in an odds ratio of 5.55.
 This substantial figure indicates that users of MPA are more than five times as likely to develop meningiomas as non-users, a rare and powerful finding in drug litigation research.

 Depo Provera Lawsuits